 B) Signal boosters for this drone can also be used on the Mavic Pro and Mavic Air, since they have the same type of remote.
 So if you already own one of these other models, rest easy knowing these signal boosters are going to be transferable to the other remotes.

 C) It’s under $10, super cheap and a good add on to have.
+Get the Spark signal extenders here.

 Another argument for having these that I use is that if you’re flying in tight spaces, while the size of the Spark certainly helps reduce the risk of a crash, having that extra safety with the propeller guards on is just less nerves lost.

-Well let’s face it, the flight time on the Spark is pretty bad.
+Let’s face it, the flight time on the Spark is pretty bad.
 I get about 10 minutes on average.
 Getting an extra battery or two is really going to help, especially if you enjoy flying around a lot.
 I personally have 3 of them.

 Note: You can get the propeller guards and extra batteries included if you get yourself a fly more combo.
 Here is a link to it.